 Rosie said: 'The best part of my job is making people happy.
 I want to make people’s stay extra special and exceed their expectations.'

 Software developer Jack Moran described the amount he has learned over two years of his Modern Apprenticeship as 'phenomenal'.

 Jack, from Polmont, works for multi-national banking and financial services company J. P. Morgan, where he is part of the Global Technology division.

 The former St Mungo’s High pupil applied for a Modern Apprenticeship in IT and Telecommunications.

-The 25-year-old completed his apprenticeship and a HND, before starting a Graduate Level Apprenticeship at Glasgow Caledonian University
+The 25-year-old completed his apprenticeship and a HND at New College Lanarkshire earlier this year, before starting a Graduate Level Apprenticeship at Glasgow Caledonian University

 On leaving Dalkeith’s St David’s High School with seven Highers, Lisa Daniel was undecided about what she wanted to do.